CoreumFoundation/CoreDEX-API/apps/api-server/README.md

 }
 ```

-For production purposes it is advised to use a private node, and the API servfer functions are proxy for that scenario.
+For production purposes, it is advised to use a private node, and the API server functions are proxy for that scenario.

 ### HTTP configuration

-The HTTP configuration is configured in a json array which depending on usage might require escaping.
+The HTTP configuration is configured in a JSON array which depending on usage might require escaping.
 The HTTP configuration is as follows:

 ```json
 {